 Academic Profile of Admitted Students

 NYU is test-optional but notes that submitting strong scores can strengthen an application.
+If you're unsure whether to submit, see our guide on whether you should submit your SAT score.
 Stern admits are typically at or above the higher end of this range.

 Financial Aid at NYU